MsAPotter/gaydar-api/README.md

 (Note: Dotenv and Passport dependencies are currently unused)

 ## Approach
 The app is accomodation-centric.
-There are three models - Accomodation, Review, and User - with the Reviews model nested within the User model.
+There are three models - Accomodation, Review, and User - with the Reviews model nested within the User model: https://user-images.githubusercontent.com/47091947/59501549-c3406b80-8e69-11e9-890b-dab56a78f903.png

-https://user-images.githubusercontent.com/47091947/59501549-c3406b80-8e69-11e9-890b-dab56a78f903.png

 ## Issues